dojo/docs/dojox/calendar.rst

 .. html ::

   <div data-dojo-type="dojox/calendar/Calendar"
        data-dojo-props="matrixViewProps:{expandDuration:0}"
        style="position:relative;width:500px;height:500px"></div>

-The item renderers that are overlapping are stacked vertically.
+Overlapping item renderers are stacked vertically.

 Sometimes there is not enough room to show all item renderers.
 In that case, an expand renderer (by default an arrow) is displayed at the bottom of the cell to indicate that some item renderers are not visible.

-The matrix view allows to expand a row to see more events.
+The matrix view is able to expand a row to see more events.

-By default the calendar is using this feature when an expand renderer is clicked or when an row header cell is clicked.
+By default the calendar uses this feature when an expand renderer is clicked or when a row header cell is clicked.

 .. image :: calendar/expandRenderer.png